-$^{^{38}}$ The heterogeneity in the reactions to COVID-19 among different types of investors relates to the literature studying how heterogeneous preferences and behaviors across investor types affect market valuations.
-In particular, Koijen and Yogo (2019) and Koijen et al. (2020) develop a demand system asset pricing approach to estimate the demand of investors for various firm characteristics and understand their relative influence in the price formation process.
+41The heterogeneity in the reactions to COVID-19 among different types of investors relates to the literature studying how heterogeneous preferences and behaviors across investor types affect market valuations.
+In particular, Koijen and Yogo (2019) and Koijen, Richmond, and Yogo (2020) develop a demand system asset pricing approach to estimate the demand of investors for various firm characteristics and understand their relative influence in the price formation process.